theetje/insurance-domain-models/README.md

-# WIA Test Model - Domain Model
+# WIA Test Model Updated - Domain Model

-Test model with improved Confluence integration and correct GitHub links
+Updated Test Model for WIA Insurance Coverage with diagram fix

 ## Overview

-This repository contains the domain model for WIA Test Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for WIA Test Model Updated, built using the SIVI AFD 2.0 standard for Dutch insurance industry.

 ## Structure